Cuentos y Cantos al Monte

 Itinerary

-Saturday, September 20 - Late morning hike to Nambe Lake with space for botany, free time and lunch.
+Saturday, September 20 - Hike 1.5 miles to Nambe Lake with space for botany, free time and lunch.
 Sound healing & writing workshops will be facilitated throughout the afternoon.
 Return to basecamp for dinner.

 Sunday, September 21 - Storytelling & cantos at basecamp near Nambe Creek.
-Break down camp in the early afternoon and hike back to the Winsor Trailhead.
+Break down camp in the early afternoon and backpack to the Winsor Trailhead to head home.
 Program ends between 4 and 5pm.

 Program Details